-- because it is in our legitimate interests for the provision of services to you;
+- Because it is in our legitimate interests;

-- for establishing, exercising or defending your legal claim.
+- For establishing, exercising or defending your claim.

 Information collected from third parties

-If you have the benefit of legal expenses insurance we may receive information about you from DAS Legal Expenses Insurance Company (DAS LEI), your general insurer and/or your insurance broker.
+If you have the benefit of legal expenses insurance we may receive information about you from DAS Legal Expenses Insurance Company Ltd, your general insurer and/or your insurance broker.